-all of a sudden I notice three guys standing on the sidewalk than does this same set of words in a different order: on guys all I of notice sidewalk three a sudden standing the that back soonish is a much more probable sequence than bassoon dish.
+all of a sudden I notice three guys standing on the sidewalk than does this same set of words in a different order: on guys all I of notice sidewalk three a sudden standing the

 2. Why would you want to predict upcoming words, or assign probabilities to sentences?
 Probabilities are essential in any task in which we have to identify words in noisy, ambiguous input, like speech recognition.
 For a speech recognizer to realize that you said